 - Sometimes associated with bright lights and splashing water

-But why do vehicles elicit fear in collies more than other breeds?
+But why do vehicles elicit fear in collies more than most other breeds?

 - Many collies start their lives in sheds or kennels on quiet farms in the countryside so are less likely to have encountered fast traffic before.